Feasibility Study SA of the Supira System for HRPCI

 Detailed Description

-The Feasibility Study SA is planned as a prospective, single-arm, interventional multi-center study enrolling up to 30 subjects.
+The Feasibility Study SA is a prospective, single-arm, interventional multi-center study enrolling up to 100 treated subjects.

 The Supira Catheter is a single-use percutaneous expandable blood pump designed to unload the left ventricle by actively transporting blood from the left ventricle into the aorta.

-The Supira System is a temporary ventricular support device indicated for use for a short time during high-risk percutaneous coronary interventions (PCI) performed electively or urgently in hemodynamically stable patients, with severe coronary artery disease.
+The Supira System is a temporary (≤ 4 hours) ventricular support device indicated for use during elective or urgent high-risk percutaneous coronary interventions (HRPCI) performed in hemodynamically stable patients with severe coronary artery disease when a heart team has determined HRPCI is the appropriate therapeutic option

 Study Type